Gaelic Ireland: The Unfolded Exciting History throughout the Centuries

 OSTARA (VERNAL EQUINOX)

-Ostara is one of the two times of the year where the night and day are balanced out.
+Ostara is one of the two times of the year when the night and day are balanced out.
 They are both equal in length.
 However, the day becomes longer, making the weather much warmer.
 To Gaelic Ireland, that was the definition of perfection since they never seemed to like winter.
 They even regarded it as the darkest half of the year.

-Ostara actually takes place in April.
+Ostara takes place in April.
 It marks the very first day of spring.
 The name derives from the name of a Germanic goddess called Eostre.
 People celebrate the abundant fertility of the Earth during Ostara.
 Besides, it is the Celtic equivalent of the Christian Easter celebration.

 Since every festival comes associated with certain symbols, the symbols of Ostara are commonly the Hare and the Egg.
 That’s because the depiction of Goddess Ostara in the mythology claims that her head and shoulders were of a hare.
 Each symbol carries a specific implication in which they represent.